daikondev/interactio-test-task/README.md

 | /events     | POST   | Creates a new event                    |
 | /events/:id | GET    | Returns the event with the given id.   |

-_For the events/:id table, you may specify the desired audio and video quality.
+_For the events/:id table, you may specify the desired audio and video quality using the videoQuality and audioQuality query strings.
 If they are not specified, it will return the quality specified by the server defaults._

+_To access information about an event through events/:id, you must pass an email address which is in the invitees for the event._

 ##### How to start the server: